jcolozzi/MSAccess-agent/README.md

 **Access-POSH.ps1** is a port of the Python unmateria/MCP-Access server (54+ tools) to native PowerShell.

-No MCP server needed — A custom AI access-dev agent call functions directly via terminal.
+No MCP server needed — A custom access-dev agent calls functions directly via terminal.

 The agent will use the **Access-POSH.ps1** PowerShell script to interact with Access databases via COM automation.